 In bistable mode the 555 output can be either in high or low state.

-Double-flip the two switches to alternate between the states.
+Push the two buttons to alternate between the states.

 Setting the trigger pin low makes the output go high.

 Setting the reset pin low brings the output back to low.

 EveryCircuit is an easy to use, highly interactive circuit simulator and schematic capture tool.
 Real-time circuit simulation, interactivity, and dynamic visualization make it a must have application for students, hobbyists, and profesionals.
 EveryCircuit user community has collaboratively created the largest searchable library of circuit designs.
 EveryCircuit app runs online in Chrome browser and on mobile phones and tablets, enabling you to capture design ideas and learn electronics on the go.